 Even the mighty teak tree, known for its outstanding durability and rare natural properties, has to start somewhere.
-In this case, Nicaragua’s newest teak plantation has been planted at Gran Pacifica Beach & Golf Resort.
+In this case, Nicaragua’s newest teak plantation has been planted at Gran Pacifica Beach & Golf Resort and shows a lot of promise for Nicaragua timber industry.
 The seeds received plenty of sunlight and water as they were gently planted in the nursery, where they will begin their life before being transplanted to their final parcels.
 Forestry engineer Harvin Gomez headed up the multi-step process necessary to ensure the trees’ healthy growth.
-As the trees mature, they will develop resistance to fire, rot, and insects, but first require a well-tended nursery to gain a strong foothold.
+As the trees mature, they will develop resistance to fire, rot, and insects, but first, require a well-tended nursery to gain a strong foothold.

 It’s hard to believe, just looking at the seeds prior to planting, that in 25 years there will be thousands of teak trees worth millions of dollars on this site.
 That’s the beauty of teak as an asset.
 How do you start a plantation?
 That’s exactly it, you plant.
 And for the next 25 years, the trees will receive Nicaragua’s 330 days of sun per year, enjoy plenty of water during the rainy season, and draw their vital nutrients from Gran Pacifica’s fertile soil.
 At 25 years, the trees are cut, sold, and replanted for another cycle.
 And if the stock market crashes during those 25 years?
 The trees keep growing.
 Economic growth stagnates worldwide?
 Doesn’t slow down the growth of the teak.